Master of Science (Nursing)

-Conditional Admission: An applicant who has not completed all of the requirements for full admission may be admitted conditionally to the Masters of Science (Nursing) degree program.
+Conditional Admission: An applicant who has not completed all of the requirements for full admission may be admitted conditionally to the Master of Science (Nursing) program.
 Students admitted with a conditional status must complete the unmet requirement(s) in the designated time established by the Graduate School.
 The student must maintain a grade point average (GPA) of 3.0 or better on a 4.0 grading scale throughout the conditional status.
 Upon completion of requirements the Graduate Coordinator will submit a request to the Graduate School Office to lift the conditional status.

 The Master of Science (Nursing) at Morgan State University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).